 Painted Ladies, Alamo Square – The term “painted ladies” is trademarked and describes Victorian buildings and homes which have been painted in three or more colors that embellish or enhance their architectural ruffles and flourishes.
 These six, perfectly-maintained Victorians, with downtown in full view, offer a popular San Francisco “photo opp” that is also sometimes referred to as “Postcard Row.”

-Palace of Fine Arts, Golden Gate Park – Originally built for the 1915 Panama-Pacific Exposition, this is the present home for the Exploratorium, a popular science museum, as well as a 1,000-seat, continental-style theatre.
+Palace of Fine Arts, Golden Gate National Recreation Area – Originally built for the 1915 Panama-Pacific Exposition of non-durable materials, this beautiful structure was rebuilt using permanent materials in 1964.
+It is the present home a 1,000-seat, continental-style theater.

-The Presidio, Inner Richmond – Now a national park, this area is distinguished as the U.S. longest-lasting, continuously used military post.
-Formally established on September 17, 1776, it has been used as a military headquarters by Spain, Mexico and the U.S., and it boasts military buildings in various styles (from Spanish Colonial to Georgian), some of which date from 1848.
-Popular with joggers and dog walkers, the Presidio is accessible by car from Arguello or Lombard streets, Marina Boulevard or 25th Avenue, or you can get through on foot or by bike at 14th or 15th avenues.
+The Presidio – Situated between the Marina and Richmond Districts and now a national park, this area is distinguished as the U.S. longest-lasting, continuously used military post until it was decommissioned in 1989.
+Formally established on September 17, 1776, it had been used as a military headquarters by Spain, Mexico and the U.S., and it boasts military buildings in various styles (from Spanish Colonial to Georgian), some of which date from 1848.
+Now part of the National Park Service with mixed commercial and public use, it’s popular with joggers and dog walkers.
+The Presidio is accessible by car from Arguello or Lombard streets, Marina Boulevard or 25th Avenue, or you can get through on foot or by bike at 14th or 15th Avenues.

-All images via flickr (Creative Commons).
-Photo of Angel Island by Anna Majkowska; Photo of Cable Car by Fábio Gianesi; Photo of Golden Gate Bridge from Fort Mason by Shayan (USA); Photo of Palace of Fine Arts Rotunda by JBlaze B; Photo of Transamerica Pyramid by jurvetson.
+Photo of Alcatraz Island by Bernard Spragg.
+NZ via flickr (Creative Commons); Photo of Angel Island by Ray Bouknight via flickr (Creative Commons); Photo of Cable Car by faungg’s photos via flickr (Creative Commons); Photo of Golden Gate Bridge from Fort Mason by kate mccarthy via flickr (Creative Commons); Photo of Lombard Street by Daniel Cukier via flickr (Creative Commons); Photo of Palace of Fine Arts Rotunda by Leticia Roncero via flickr (Creative Commons); and Photo of Transamerica Pyramid by Bernard Spragg.
+NZ via flickr (Creative Commons).